-A formal review is held once a year if a child has an Education Health Care Plan (EHCP) or Individual Pupil Funding (IPF) to discuss your child's progress, their current areas of special needs and any additional needs which have been identified.
+A formal review is held at least once a year if a child has an Education Health Care Plan (EHCP) or a Pupil Funding (PFA) to discuss your child's progress, their current areas of special needs and any additional needs which have been identified.
 The additional needs are met through daily intervention groups and are recorded on class provision maps.
 Examples of intervention groups are; Social stories, fine motor skills, coordination, memory, speech and language programmes.
 Where necessary, Individual Education Plans outline targets and strategies planned for your child's intervention groups and copies of these sent home.
 Your child's view is valued and an important part of the process.
 If your child needs expert support from an outside agency such as Occupational Therapy or a Paediatrician, a referral will be made through the school nurse, with your consent.

-The Governors at St Peter's CE Primary School are responsible for the overseeing of all procedures in school and are regularly in school.
+The Governors at St Peter's CE Primary School are responsible for the overseeing of all procedures in school, have termly meetings with the SENDCos and are regularly in school.